How to Use the Life Insurance Calculator

 The best way to determine how much life insurance you need is to use our life insurance calculator.
 The calculator takes into consideration your family’s needs and expenses to tell you the amount you will need to leave behind to help them.

 On average, however, the Canadian government recommends you obtain life insurance coverage that is worth seven to ten times your annual income.
 This means if your income is $100,000 a year, your insurance coverage should provide $700,000 to $1,000,000.
 This ensures that your family will be taken care of for years after your death.
+On that note, mortgage insurance can also be an option in case of such eventuality (see mortgage calculator)

 This number is, of course, an average.
 For example, if your family has more expenses because you have a lot of children, you will require more life insurance coverage.
 Similarly, if you have a lot of debt that your family will need to pay off, you will require more life insurance coverage.